paulywrath/paulywrath/README.md

 - ⚡ Fun fact: ...
 -->

-I want to grow a career based on continually improving my skills, I want to be a dependable teammate, and I want to make life easier for customers.
+I want to grow a career based on continually improving my skills, I want to be a dependable teammate, and I want to make life easier for users.